How much money can you earn with MLM Forever Living?

 Forever Living are an Arizona-based MLM who manufacture and market aloe vera-based drinks and bee-derived cosmetics, dietary supplements, and personal care products.

 We’ve been watching Forever Living in the UK for a while, and were curious about how much the reps (called Forever Business Owners, or FBOs) really earn with the company.
 So we decided to investigate.

 During our investigation we looked at how much FBOs are earning, what the potential is for retail sales, whether Forever Living and their FBOs are making health and income claims that violate the DSA Code of Business Practice and the CAP Code.

-We also looked into claims the company is on the decline, and find out why the Chairman’s Bonus cheques this year were apparently weighted more in favour of some FBOs.
+We also looked into claims the company is on the decline, and find out why the 2019 Chairman’s Bonus cheques were apparently weighted more in favour of some FBOs.